Summer Classes for Incoming Students

 Enrollment in the LL.M.
 Summer Experience is open only to incoming Georgetown LL.M. students whose first law degree is from outside the United States.

-The first component is the three-week course on "Foundations of American Law and Legal Education."
-Generations of LL.M. students fondly recall their summer Foundations class, their introduction to the basics of American law and to the special dynamics of the U.S. legal classroom.
+The first component is the three-week course on "Foundations of American Law" which provides students with an introduction to the basics of American law and to the special dynamics of the U.S. legal classroom.
 Students learn about the U.S. court system, common law reasoning, and contemporary legal issues in the United States.
-This course typically covers constitutional law, federal court procedure, corporations, contracts, and criminal law.
+This course typically covers subjects such as constitutional law, corporations, contracts, and jurisdiction.